simongregory/auntie/README.md

     radio        # what is on Radio 1 today radio next   # what is on the wireless next radio six    # what is on Radio Six Music

+    news         # the latest news headlines

+    sport        # the latest sport headlines

 # zsh integration